 Heat 1 tbsp olive oil in a large nonstick skillet over medium heat.
-Add just half of the garlic and cook until lightly browned 1 to 2 minutes.
-Add just half the fennel fronds, butter beans, 1 cup water, and 1 tsp of salt, and cook until the water is reduced by half, 3 to 5 minutes.
+Add just half the garlic and cook until lightly browned 1 to 2 minutes.
+Add just half the fennel fronds, butter beans, 1 cup water, and 1 tsp salt, and cook until the water is reduced by half, 3 to 5 minutes.
 Transfer beans to a medium bowl.
 TIP: We will reuse this skillet in a later step.

 Add the remaining cooked beans, lemon juice, and 1 tbsp olive oil to a food processor.
 Blend until smooth, and sprinkle with salt and pepper.
 TIP: The butter bean mash should be the consistency of hummus.
-If it’s too thick, add 2 tbsp of water.
+If it’s too thick, add 2 tbsp water.

 Divide butter bean mash between plates.
 Top with braised fennel and sausage.
 Garnish with remaining fennel fronds, lemon zest, and crispy onions.
 Dig in!